andrezsanchez/custom-error/README.md

 [![build status](https://secure.travis-ci.org/andrezsanchez/custom-error.png)](http://travis-ci.org/andrezsanchez/custom-error)

-# why
+## why

-Extending Error is a real [pain](http://stackoverflow.com/questions/1382107/whats-a-good-way-to-extend-error-in-javascript), so this library deals with the quirks, providing a clean API to extend Error that works across JS environments, including Node and browsers.
+Extending Error is a real [pain](http://stackoverflow.com/questions/1382107/whats-a-good-way-to-extend-error-in-javascript).
+This library deals with the quirks, providing a clean API to extend Error that works across JS environments, including Node and browsers.

-# usage

-Calling `customError(errorTitle[, ParentError])` creates a new error class that can be called the same way that `Error` is called.
-The new error constructor will inherit from `Error`, or from `ParentError` if you provide it.
+## api

+### customError(name, [ParentError])

+Returns a new subclass of Error, or of ParentError if it is provided.

+#### name

+*Required*
+Type: `string`

+The display name of this class's errors.
+For example, the builtin TypeError class's name is `"TypeError"`.
+This affects how the error is displayed when it is thrown.

+#### ParentError

+Type: `Error`, `Error` descendant
+Default: `Error`

+The Error type to be subclassed.

-# examples
+## examples

 ``` js
 var customError = require('custom-error');